 We're a development studio, not lawyers.
 But we've seen enough outsourcing contracts — good and disastrous — to know what matters.

 This is a practical checklist, not legal advice.
 Have an actual lawyer review your contract.
 But this guide will help you know what to ask for and what red flags to watch for.
+If you're still deciding whether to outsource at all, our breakdown of outsourcing vs in-house development walks through the real costs and trade-offs on both sides.

 The rule: You own everything.
 All code, designs, documentation, and databases — from day one.